Raising Government Children: A History of Foster Care and the American Welfare State

 The Rise of the Representative: Lawmakers and Constituents in Colonial America

-Representation is integral to the study of legislatures, yet virtually no attention has been given to how representative assemblies developed and what that process might tell us about how the relationship between the representative and the represented evolved.
-The Rise of the Representative corrects that omission by tracing the development of representative assemblies in colonial America and revealing they were a practical response to governing problems, rather than an imported model or an attempt to translate abstract philosophy into a concrete reality.
+Representation is integral to the study of legislatures, yet virtually no attention has been given to how representative assemblies developed or how that process affected the relationship between the representative and the represented.
+Prof. Peverill Squire’s The Rise of the Representative corrects this by tracing how these assemblies evolved in colonial America as a practical response to governing problems, rather than as an attempt to translate abstract philosophy into a concrete reality.

 Electing the House: The Adoption and Performance of the U.S. Single-Member District Electoral System

-Locating the development of the single-member district system within the context of American political thought, Dow’s study clarifies the workings and significance of a critical electoral process in our time, while in the process informing and enhancing our understanding of the evolution of the American political system.
+Locating the development of the single-member district system within the context of American political thought, Prof. Jay Dow’s study clarifies the workings and significance of a critical electoral process in our time, while also informing and enhancing our understanding of the evolution of the American political system.

 The Accessible Federalist

-Faithfully re-phrased for modern readers by an established and respected scholar of American political thought, the selected essays included here offer today’s readers a judicious and effective first approach to The Federalist’s most important ideas.
+Faithfully re-phrased for the modern age by Prof. Adam Seagrave, an established and respected scholar of American political thought, the selected essays included here offer today’s readers a judicious and effective first approach to The Federalist’s most important ideas.

 A Guide to the Missouri Constitution